HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-lab-search.md

 #### Optional Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHOULD be supported.
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHOULD be supported.

 1. **SHOULD** support searching using the combination of the **[`patient`](SearchParameter-us-core-diagnosticreport-patient.html)** and **[`status`](SearchParameter-us-core-diagnosticreport-status.html)** search parameters: